Matura: Czech Republic

 The oral part of the maturita exam takes part in a classroom in which a commissioner must be present.
-The oral exam is divided into two 15 minute parts (except Czech language and literature, where the preparation time is 20 minutes), first a student draws a number of his question and then begins 15 minutes of preparation often called potítko ("sweat lodge") after the first 15 minutes he is called in to the 15 minute oral exam.
+The oral exam is divided into two 15 minute parts (except Czech language and literature, where the preparation time is 20 minutes), first a student draws a number of their question and then begins 15 minutes of preparation often called potítko ("sweat lodge") after the first 15 minutes they are called in to the 15 minute oral exam.
 The commission is composed of the class teacher, commissioner and either a principal or a representative principal.
 The student is examined by the examiner and an assessor.
 The examiner and the assessor usually agree on a grade which should be assigned to the student and if not the commission takes a vote for the grade.
 Students can graduate with a grade better than 5 (grades are 1–5, where 1 is the best).

 Exam duration, for both oral and written exams, as well as preparation time, can be longer for students with disabilities.

 If students fail in one subject, they have the option to repeat the subject, if they fail more than one subject, then they have to repeat the complete set of exams including the written part.
 All students have a maximum of three attempts to succeed in this exam, if they fail to succeed they end secondary school without the maturita and are unable to apply for college or university.
 They still have a chance to do maturita exam on another secondary school in the future, but this mostly means that they should finish study on that another school in full length, e.g. 4 years.